tig/arduino-projects/README.md

 For more information on these libraries, to report bugs, or to suggest improvements, please contact the author Rhys Weatherley via [email](mailto:rhys.weatherley@gmail.com).

+## PlatformIO Info
+The `library.json` in the root enables Shell (now in `lib/Shell` to be built as a PlatformIO Library).

+TODO: Figure out how to do this to the other 'libraries' in `libraries`